 The information presented below is based on management estimates and information and third-party sources.
-None of the Issuer, Center Parcs nor any Class B Global Coordinator and Joint Bookrunner makes any representation or warranty as to the accuracy or completeness of the industry and market data set forth in this Supplemental Bondholder Report, and none of the Issuer, Center Parcs nor any Class B Global Coordinator and Joint Bookrunner has independently verified this information and therefore cannot guarantee its accuracy.
-Any forward-looking statements contained in such industry and market data were made prior to the outbreak of the COVID-19 pandemic (except where stated otherwise) and have not been updated to account for the impact of such pandemic.
-There can be no assurance that such forward-looking statements would not have been materially different if the COVID-19 pandemic had been taken into account.
+The Issuer and Center Parcs do not make any representation or warranty as to the accuracy or completeness of the industry and market data set forth in this Supplemental Bondholder Report, and neither the Issuer nor Center Parcs has independently verified this information and therefore cannot guarantee its accuracy.
+Any forward-looking statements contained in such industry and market data may have been made prior to the outbreak of or at various points throughout the COVID-19 pandemic.
+There can be no assurance that such forward-looking statements would not have been materially different if they had been made as of the date of this Supplemental Bondholder Report.
 See "Forward Looking Statements."